 How does AdRoll compare to ZoomInfo for B2B marketing?

 AdRoll provides advertising execution across display, social, video, and CTV, but does not include B2B contact data, verified phone numbers, or email addresses.
-ZoomInfo combines verified data on 500M contacts with native display advertising, buyer intent signals, and CRM enrichment in one platform.
+ZoomInfo combines verified data on 500M contacts with native display advertising, proprietary buyer intent signals, and CRM enrichment in one platform.

 For B2B teams that need to identify specific buyers and reach them with targeted campaigns, ZoomInfo provides the intelligence layer that AdRoll's advertising-only approach lacks.
+ZoomInfo is free to start with consumption credits based on usage.

 What is AdRoll ABM and how is it priced?

+AdRoll ABM (formerly RollWorks) is a B2B account-based marketing product with four packages.
 Account-Based Retargeting has no platform fee and charges only for media.
 The three higher tiers (Account-Based Advertising, Account-Based Marketing, and ABM + Advertising) all require a sales consultation with no published pricing.

 AdRoll ABM uses intent data from Bombora and G2 to identify target accounts and runs multi-channel advertising campaigns against them.
+All four ABM tiers are demo-gated with no public list prices.

 Can I get a refund if I cancel AdRoll?